 4. THE COOL (5/5)

-Though this song is on the album prior to his sophomore album named ‘The Cool’, it is actually a afterquel (not sure that’s s a word, but stick with me).
-The song describes what he meant by “The Cool”, which is someone that thought he was cool then got shot by some gang members.
+Though “The Cool” is on the album prior to Lupe’s sophomore effort called ‘The Cool,’ it is actually an afterquel (not sure that’s s a word, but stick with me).
+The song tells the story of a guy named “The Cool,” which turns out to be someone that thought he was the man then got shot by some gang members.
 Well on this song, the dude isn’t cool anymore, he’s dead!
-He’s a walking dead man that is letting everyone know they shouldn’t think they’re cool, cause he thought he was cool at one time, but being cool got him shot.
-Confusing?
-Absolutely!
+And as an active corpse, he’s walking around town just as confused as we are.

-The track is dark, but has a rock & roll feel to it.
-Yes the chorus is dull, but that’s what it’s supposed to sound like…The Muthaf—er he’s talking about is dead!
+“The Cool” is dark, but has a rock & roll vibe to it.
+The chorus is dull, but that’s what it’s supposed to sound like because the Muthaf—er he’s talking about on it is dead!

 3. AMERICAN TERRORIST (5/5)

 This was actually the first song I liked on this album.
 At the time, I haven’t heard an Arab on a rap track since Punjabi MC was on “Beware of The Boys” with Jay-Z.

 “American Terrorist” lets people know that terrorism is in the form of everyone; anybody can be a terrorist: Black, white, Spanish, Pot-are Ricans, etc.